ordina-jworks/ordina-jworks.github.io/_posts/2016-05-01-Using-JWT-Tokens-for-State-Transfer.md

 ![JWT state transfer]({{ '/img/JWT/jwt-for-state-tranfer.png' | prepend: site.baseurl }})

-We could call the "products microservice" from the "orders microservice" and count on caching, but that would still be an extra network hop and the cache could potentially be invalidated by the time the user orders the product.
+We could call the "products microservice" from the "orders microservice" and rely on caching, but that would still be an extra network hop and the cache could potentially be invalidated by the time the user orders the product.
 Using the JWT approach, state is given to the client (the list of product ids the user is allowed to access), and being passed to the server again the moment an order is placed.
-The signature of the JWT token guarantees us that the state is not tampered with, while residing on the client.
+The signature of the JWT token guarantees us that the state has not been tampered with, while residing on the client.

 ## Too good to be true